James Holmes (mass murderer): Trial

-On May 27, Dr. William Reid, a court-appointed psychiatrist who interviewed Holmes for a total of about 22 hours, testified that Holmes was mentally ill but legally sane.
+On May 27, William Reid, a court-appointed psychiatrist who interviewed Holmes for a total of about 22 hours, testified that Holmes was mentally ill but legally sane.
 He diagnosed him as having schizotypal personality disorder, which is characterized by constricted behavior and difficulties relating to others.
 Reid and another doctor evaluated Holmes in December 2013, determining him to be legally sane, and said that his mental illness did not prevent him from forming intent and knowing the consequences of his actions.
 Holmes had told Reid that he did not target children, hence why he chose a PG-13 film showing, and felt remorse when he learned children were killed.
 Holmes's attorneys tried to call for a mistrial, saying that the jurors heard an unprompted opinion that complicated the legal standard for judging the sanity of a person, but the judge refused to grant the request.

 On May 29, videos of Reid's interviews with Holmes in 2013 were shown to the court.
 In the videos, Holmes described his social awkwardness and the violent, paranoid thoughts he had been having prior to the massacre.
 He also stated his belief that he was being followed by federal agents at the time of the massacre and hoped they would apprehend him at the theater before he could act.
 According to him, he transitioned from suicidal thoughts to homicidal thoughts after becoming depressed from his breakup with his girlfriend.
 On June 8, a second psychiatrist, Jeffrey Metzner, testified that Holmes was mentally ill but legally sane when he plotted and carried out the shooting, and that he suffered from schizoaffective disorder.
 He interviewed Holmes for a total of 25 hours.

 On June 9, the trial came to a standstill after three jurors were dismissed by the judge for violating orders to refrain from talking about news reports regarding the trial.
 One of the jurors had begun discussions about sensitive details of the case with the other two jurors outside of the court on at least two occasions.
 Two days later, Holmes's attorneys requested the dismissal of a fourth juror after her brother-in-law was shot during a robbery the previous day, and other jurors had seen her crying.
 Judge Carlos Samour responded that he would consider it, and agreed to the motion by dismissing her on June 15.
 On June 17, a fifth juror was dismissed after Judge Samour was advised that she personally knew a wounded victim of the shooting.

 On June 19, the prosecution called as their last witness Ashley Moser, the mother of slain victim Veronica Moser-Sullivan.
 Moser was critically injured and left paralyzed by the shooting.
 Afterward, they rested their case.